ceesb/AESInternals.jl/README.md

 ## Biases

-To generate key and inputs pairs for AES 256 encrypt that cause an internal bias, use `aes256_hammer`.
-For example, the following generates key and input pairs for which rounds 8 and 9 start are full-zero.
+To generate key and inputs pairs for AES 256 encrypt that cause an internal bias, use `aes256_hammer` or `aes256_smallhammer`.
+Function `aes256_hammer` generates key and input pairs for which 2 subsequent rounds can be biased.
+Function `aes256_smallhammer` generates inputs given a fixed key that can bias a single round.

 ```julia
 input, key = aes256_hammer(;